Emma Watson: 2017–present: Recent career and hiatus

 In 2020, Watson discussed her future career plans, stating: "Having been so public in making films and being so active on social [media] in my activism, I am curious to embrace a role where I work to amplify more voices, to continue to learn from those with different experiences", adding that her work would include "fewer red carpets and more conference meetings".

-In 2021, various reports surfaced stating that Watson was engaged or retiring.
-Watson and her representatives refuted these reports; she later labelled the speculation as clickbait and cited her relative public absence to continued social distancing during the COVID-19 pandemic.
+In 2021, various reports surfaced stating that Watson was engaged or retiring from acting.
+Watson and her representatives refuted these reports; she later labelled the speculation as clickbait and attributed her relative public absence to continued social distancing during the COVID-19 pandemic.
 In 2022, Watson reunited with multiple cast members of the Harry Potter film series for an HBO Max special titled Harry Potter 20th Anniversary: Return to Hogwarts.
+The following year, Watson revealed in an interview with the Financial Times that a reason why she had not acted in almost five years was because she "wasn't very happy" with the profession and that she felt "a bit caged".
+However, she went on to say that she would "absolutely" return to acting while also saying, "But I'm happy to sit and wait for the next right thing.
+I love what I do.
+It's finding a way to do it where I don't have to fracture myself into different faces and people.
+And I just don't want to switch into robot mode any more."